RELATED INFO: Follow the Buckeyes on Facebook, Twitter and Instagram | 2017-18 Schedule

-COLUMBUS, Ohio -- Junior Keita Bates-Diop added another accolade to his resume, garnering second team All-America honors by the United States Basketball Writers Association Monday.
+COLUMBUS, Ohio -- Junior Keita Bates-Diop added another accolade to his resume, earning Associated Press second team All-America honors Tuesday.
+With the honor, Bates-Diop becomes the 27th consensus All-American in program history.

-Last week, Bates-Diop was named the USBWA District V Player of the Year while Ohio State's Chris Holtmann, the 2018 Big Ten Coach of the Year, was named the District V Coach of the Year.
+Bates-Diop, who last week was named an NABC second team All-American, is the USBWA District V Player of the Year while Ohio State's Chris Holtmann, the 2018 Big Ten Coach of the Year, was named the District V Coach of the Year.

 For more on the 2018 USBWA District Players and Coaches of the Year click HERE.

-The Sporting News All-America Teams were announced Monday.
+The Sporting News All-America Teams were announced earlier this month.
 Bates-Diop was selected to the SN Second Team All-America squad.

 For more on The Sporting News All-America Teams click HERE.